Get a free, no obligation personal loan quote with rates as low as 6.99%

 Child Care Expenses

-While you’re working, you may need to pay for a child care service for your kids so that someone is watching them during your workday.
+While you’re working, you may need to pay for a child care service for your kids.
 These expenses are usually deductible for tax purposes.
-Be sure to keep all the receipts and documentation for costs such as caregivers, daycare centers and camps.
+Be sure to keep all the receipts and documentation for costs such as caregivers, daycare centers, and camps.

 Education Expenses